insidewhy/cc.loader/README.md

 integration with joose
 ----------------------
-[Joose](http://joose.github.com/Joose/doc/html/Joose/Manual.html) is a object system for JavaScript. ccloader provides some utility functions for creating Joose classes using the suggested namespace structure.
+[Joose](http://joose.github.com/Joose/doc/html/Joose/Manual.html) is a object system for JavaScript. cc.loader provides some utility functions for creating Joose classes using the suggested namespace structure.

 To create a Joose class under the module namespace:
 ```javascript